mhariam/school-website/README.md

 # school-website

-This is a learning code project
+This is a learning code to learn frontend programming languages